Want to sell tickets to your event online? Allowing people to sign up and pay for your events on your website can skyrocket your ticket sales.

-So in this tutorial, we’ll walk you through how to make an online event registration form in WordPress.
+So in this tutorial, we’ll walk you through how to make an online event registration form in WordPress so you can start promoting your events better.

 Events Page Details